-Geschickt Vin d’Alsace Obi Wine Pet Nat
+Geschickt Vin d’Alsace Obi Wine Pet Nat 2019

 This wine has everything!
 It is not sweet, the bead is fine, the acidity adds to the taste sensation without dominating and it lingers for a long time.

 And, of course, the best thing is that it is a pet nat.
 We have been importing pet nats for a long time and they have become incredibly popular in Australia.

-Geschickt Cremant d’Alsace Double Zero 2015
+Geschickt Cremant d’Alsace Double Zero 2016

 A cremant sparkling wine which is called double zero because, as Aurelie Fayolle explained to us it has zero sulphites and zero added sugar (dosage).
-It is an “assemblage” of four grape varieties, namely Chardonnay, Pinot Blanc, Auxerrois and Riesling.
+It is an “assemblage” of four grape varieties, namely Chardonnay, Pinot Blanc, Pinot Auxerrois and Riesling.
 The grapes were picked by hand then pressed slowly in a pneumatic press.

 The first fermentation was entirely with natural yeasts.
-The wine was then bottled for the second fermentation (where some juice from 2016 was added to kick off the fermentation in the bottle) and the wine was matured “sur latte” to gain extra complexity.
+The wine was then bottled for the second fermentation (where some juice from 2017 was added to kick off the fermentation in the bottle) and the wine was matured “sur latte” to gain extra complexity.
 No sulphites or sugar have been added to this wine at any time.

-Geschickt Vin d’Alsace ‘Phenix’ Pinot Gris 2017
+Geschickt Vin d’Alsace ‘Phenix’ Pinot Gris 2019

 This is a skin contact (orange) wine made from Pinot Gris and a small amount of Gewurztraminer from the Kaefferkopf Grand Cru vineyard.